alejoceballos/dumb-keyboard/README.md

-# Dumb Keyboard
+# Dumb Keyboard 4 React

-A generic purpose keyboard to be adapted as you wish
+A generic purpose keyboard using React to be adapted as you wish.

 Let's say that I dreamt about implementing a keyboard.
 I achieved that goal making a fast, functional, perhaps a maintainable/extensible one.
 That's okay, the goal was having a _qwerty_ keyboard, that goal was achieved.